JChristensen/pi-hole/openwrt_procedure.md

 Click `Save`, then `Save & Apply`.

 Now add another rule for IPv6 by cloning the rule just added.
-Edit the cloned rule, and change the following attributes:
+Edit the cloned rule, and change the following settings:

-Name: `masq_pihole_v6`  (or as desired)
+Name: `masq_pihole_v6`

 Destination address: `fd38:3f9d:48bc:1::42` (choose your Pi-hole's address from the drop-down)